lott-e/appearhuman/docs/conversation.md

 # Conversation

+### Framing

+#### Who are they?

+#### What do they want from me?

+#### What context are we in?

+#### How does this benefit me?

+### Considerations

+#### Dont' Interupt people

+You may think you're adding something.
+You're most likely not.
+Your conversation partener will feel you're making this all about yourself or you're just not listening.

+#### Pause for a good moment before answering anything

+- gives you time to think more on your reply
+- makes you appear more careful with your words, therefore adding more weight to what you say
+- don't rush, better to say nothing than something silly

+#### Speak slowly and clearly

+This helps people follow what it is that you're saying

+> SAY LESS + THINK MORE

+#### Refrain from jumping to your own conclusions

+Don't let yourself jump around, make sure you fully understand their viewpoint

+#### Let nothing trigger you

+Letting our emotions get into this is a bad idea.

+- if you do get triggered, get out of there, don't let them bring you into a state of saying things you'd prefer not to.
+- don't say emotionally charged things unless you are truly passionate
+- don't argue a point 'just because'.

+## What to say

+### Does what I'm going to say bring value?
+Or am I just being selfish?

+### Clarifying questions > Statements

+Choose to keep the conversation going, this isn't about proving a point, who's right or wrong.
+Conversation is about **sharing ideas** and **genuninely wanting to hear their perspective**.

+> If it doesn't end with a question, don't say it

+## When to state our own views

+### When are statements are okay?

+- if directly asked a question "what is your opinion on ___" ?

+even then, give your answer, ask something back in return.
+Maybe where they stand on the same piece?

+### If it starts with 'I', refrase

+- "In my view"

+### Beware

+- people like to hide how they really feel about our views
+- sometimes opening up fully is not a good idea
+- most people view oversharing as anxious or strange behaviour

+---

 ### Topics to converse about
 I think you might find it cringy for the same reason I do, it basically feels like everyone's playing a role in a drama show